Explore how your team can use Hiver.

 Collect customer insights through user research

-User research uses several ways such as surveys, group discussions, real-time user testing, and heat maps, to identify issues customers may face with your product.
+User research uses several ways such as customer surveys, group discussions, real-time user testing, and heat maps, to identify issues customers may face with your product.

 This type of research helps you uncover both quantitative and qualitative insights about customer behavior.
 For instance, surveys can help you gauge if your website interface is user-friendly, while real-time testing can help you see which areas customers are most likely to get stuck at, or which sections of your app may be buggy.